athomasq/athomasq.github.io/categories/hikari/syndicates.md

 **What are the fees?**

-There are three sets of fees associated with investing in a syndicate: setup fee, management fee, and success fee aka carry.
+There are three sets of fees that investors pay when investing in a syndicate: setup fee, success fee aka carry, and (sometimes) management fee.

 * The syndicate administrator charges a fixed one-time setup fee -- typically, $8k to $15k -- to handle all legal, tax/accounting, software, compliance and regulatory expenses over the life of the investment.

-* The syndicate lead charges an annual fee -- typically, 0-2% of the syndicate size, over a 7 to 10 year investment lifespan -- to cover their own expenses, time and effort.
+This is deducted from the investment amount that the company receives: for example, if the syndicate raises $100k and has $10k in setup fees, the company only receives $90k (and issues the corresponding quantity of securities).

 * The syndicate lead receives a success fee or "carry" -- typically, 20% of all profits after the initial investment plus all fees have been repaid.

+* The syndicate lead sometimes charges an annual fee -- typically, 1-2% of the amount raised, over a 5 to 10 year investment lifespan -- to cover their own expenses, time and effort.
+However this is pretty rare; most syndicate leads don't charge management fees, and prefer to make their money via carry.

-The success fee is charged on proceeds after all other fees have been paid back.
-In other words, investors will either pay a success fee on winners, or they will pay the setup and management fee, but they won't pay both.
+Note that the success fee is charged on proceeds after all other fees have been paid back.
+In other words, investors will either pay a success fee on winners, or they will pay the setup plus management fee, but they won't pay both.

 <br/>